Trump-backed Parnell loses custody battle, suspends campaign | Times Leader

 Snell’s lawyer, Jen Gilliland Vanasdale, said Snell “is grateful that justice prevailed.”

 Testifying under oath on Nov.
-8, Parnell denied Snell’s allegations, saying he had never choked her or pinned her down, and never struck one of their children in a fit of rage.
+8, , saying he had never choked her or pinned her down, and never struck one of their children in a fit of rage.

 Snell and Parnell have been living apart for at least three years, but had split custody of their children evenly.

-Parnell’s history with his wife became a subject in the Republican primary campaign, days after Trump’s endorsement.
+Parnell’s history with his wife in the Republican primary campaign, days after Trump’s endorsement.

 Parnell, a decorated former Army Ranger who led a platoon in Afghanistan, penned a memoir of his service, which became a New York Times bestseller.
 He also has written four action novels, and emerged as a regular guest on Fox News programs before running for Congress last year and landing a coveted speaking slot at the Republican National Convention.